 Black Cohosh

-Black Cohosh is the most popular supplement for menopause in North America, but the human studies are mixed.
-Pretty down the middle, and placebo effect seems to play a great deal in these studies.
-It holds some benefit for controlling hot flashes and night sweats, but does not appear very potent.
+Black Cohosh is the most popular supplement for menopause in North America, but the results of human studies are mixed.
+It holds some benefits for controlling hot flashes and night sweats.

 Black Cohosh is most often used for